 - What are the possible side effects of my treatment options?
 How likely are they to occur and can they be managed?

 - How can I expect to feel during the treatment?

 You are your own best advocate.
 The Pancreatic Cancer Action Network strongly recommends that you discuss your treatment goals with your healthcare team and know all of your options at every stage of your disease.

-These options may include standard treatments, clinical trials, treatments based on the biology of your tumor, supportive care or a combination of these.
+These options may include standard treatments, clinical trials, treatments based on the biology of your tumor and/or genetics, supportive care or a combination of these.
 Asking questions will help ensure you and your healthcare team are on the same page as you decide on treatment.